NOAA-GSL/GitHubApprovals/README.md

 ```docker run --rm -p 8000:8000 -v /data:/data github-approvals```

 ```docker run --rm -d -p 8000:8000 -v /data:/data github-approvals```
-to run as a server without a console
+to run as a server without a console.

 ### Access the Application: Open your browser and navigate to